JaytirthJOSHI/HealthPulse/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+Jaytirth Joshi License - see LICENSE file for details